QDucasse/fdia_simulation/README.rst

 ------------

-I worked on the project through a virtual environment with ``virtualenvwrapper`` For downloading and installing the source code of the project:
+I worked on the project through a virtual environment with ``virtualenvwrapper`` and I highly recommend to do so as well.
+However, whether or not you are in a virtual environment, the installation proceeds as follows:

+For downloading and installing the source code of the project:

 ::